Posted and up-to-date on 11/30/2022

 Do I have to pay my student loans?

-The law also suspends forms of involuntary collection for defaulted loans, including wage garnishment, tax offsets and Social Security offsets.
+The law also suspended forms of involuntary collection for defaulted loans, including wage garnishment, tax offsets and Social Security offsets.
 In a press release on March 25th, 2020 the Department of Education announced that it would stop garnishments to many student loan borrowers and that offsets that were in the process of being withheld on March 13, 2020 will be refunded to borrowers.

 The Department also stated that they will rely on employers to make changes to employee’s paychecks and suggests that borrowers contact their human resources department.